deleidos/prototype-20150626/README.md

 ## Software Stack and Licensing

-The software stack for this prototype includes numerous open source technologies, such as DigitalEdge, Docker, AngularJS, Linux and MongoDB, to name a few.
+The software stack for this prototype includes numerous open source technologies.
+Specifically, Docker, AngularJS, CentOS, MongoDB and DigitalEdge, to name five modern and open-sourced technologies.
 The entire software stack is [licensed under an open source license](https://github.com/deleidos/prototype-20150626/wiki#licenses).

 ## Wiki
 Be sure to check out the wiki to learn more about the prototype, the team and the process: